luizsignorelli/ansible-ruby-ubuntu/README.md

-ansible-chruby-ruby-install
+ansible-ruby-ubuntu
 ===========================

-Ansible role to install chruby and ruby-install on Ubuntu
+Ansible role to install the latest ruby on ubuntu.
+Uses chruby and ruby-install.